seifertlogan/fraud-alert-extraction/README.md

 from unstructured banking text — enabling downstream automation like case management routing, SAR filing triggers, and risk scoring.

+## Design Decisions

+**Fine-tuning over few-shot prompting.** At meaningful volume (5K+ narratives/month), fine-tuning amortizes the upfront cost within a quarter while reducing per-request tokens by roughly 60% and improving output consistency.

+**Single-shot extraction over multi-step.** The input is bounded and the output schema is fixed, so single-shot is correct.
+A multi-step pipeline (extract → validate → enrich with customer history) would be appropriate if extractions needed to reference external context.

+**Synthetic training data, no PII.** All 25 examples are synthetic narratives modeled on real fraud typologies.
+In a real deployment, training data would require either tokenized PII or full PII handling controls and a model deployed in a SOC 2 / FFIEC-aligned environment.

+**Null-tolerant schema.** Every field appears in every output, with explicit `null` values when unknown.
+This makes downstream systems trivially parseable — no field-existence checks, no `KeyError` handling.

+**Eleven fields, not three.** A minimal schema (amount, type, risk) would have been easier to train but less useful.
+I built the schema to cover everything an actual fraud case file would need so the output is directly consumable by case management, not just a demo.

+## Production Considerations

+This is a portfolio project, not a deployed system.
+Production deployment would require:

+- **Monitoring**: daily sampling of model outputs against analyst decisions to detect drift
+- **Retraining cadence**: quarterly, or after material FinCEN guidance changes or new fraud typology emergence
+- **Audit trail**: every classification logged with model version, input hash, output, and timestamp for examiner review
+- **Human in the loop**: model output never auto-files a SAR.
+  Output routes to an analyst with the model's reasoning as decision support, not decision authority
+- **PII handling**: real narratives require encryption in transit and at rest, plus role-based access on extracted fields

 ## Project Structure

 | File | Purpose |